 Use Data to Drive Change

 If you want to improve how things work, data can be a powerful guide.
 Pay attention to factors such as attendance trends, student performance, and program participation.
 These numbers can show you what’s working and what needs attention.
 When you bring data into your discussions or decisions, it lends support to your ideas.
 It also shows that you’re thinking clearly and planning.
-Start with what’s available to you now, and over time, build your comfort with using data as part of everyday leadership.
+Start with what’s available to you now, and over time build your comfort using data in everyday leadership.

 Build Collaborative Relationships with Staff and Parents